 I really like eggplants.
 I love their bold flavor and meaty texture.
 It’s no wonder I have so many eggplant recipes on this blog!
 One of my favorite eggplant recipes is this healthy baked eggplant parmesan.
 It’s wonderful.

 This eggplant quiche is great as a side dish.
-Or serve it as the main dish in a vegetarian meal.
-If you do serve it as a main dish, double the recipe and bake it in a 9 X 13-inch baking dish.
+I like to serve it with pork roast or with a leg of lamb because then I can cook the entire meal in the same 375°F oven.
+You can also serve it as the main course in a meatless dinner.
+If you do serve it as a main course, I suggest you double the recipe and bake it in a 9 X 13-inch baking dish.

+You can keep leftovers of this eggplant quiche in the fridge, in an airtight container, for up to 4 days.
 Leftovers are great, gently reheated in the microwave, and you can also freeze them.
-One of my favorite lunches is two slices of this quiche, with a side of salad.
+One of my favorite lunches is two slices of this quiche, with a side of a simple tossed salad.

 - Olive oil spray

 - 1 eggplant, 1.25 lbs., peeled and cubed

 - 1 large onion, thinly sliced (8oz)